osbuild/osbuild/docs/osbuild.1.rst

 --output-directory=DIR          directory where result objects are stored --inspect                       return the manifest in JSON format including
                                 all the ids
+--monitor=TYPE                  name of the monitor to be used --monitor-fd=NUM                file-descriptor to be used for the monitor --stage-timeout                 set the maximal time (in seconds) each stage is
+                                allowed to run

 NB: If neither ``--output-directory`` nor ``--checkpoint`` is specified, no attempt to build the manifest will be made.